equipe22/pymedext_core/README.md

 ##### Use the Annotator in a python script
-For this demo clone the pymedext_core git repository and go to the src directory
+First, clone the pymedext_core git repository and go to the src directory

 ``` bash
 git clone https://github.com/equipe22/pymedext_core.git